fidodido48/mpv-mark-watched-lua/README.md

 __INTRODUCTION__
 ----------------

 Mpv's lua script for marking YT URLs watched after each URLs finished playback (at end-of-file event - EOF).
+Its designed for mpv/yt-dlp combo (internal mpv's ytdl_hook).
+Easily resume watching/streaming your playlists from the last left-off point.
 It has some 'smart' capabilities:
 - Doesn't mark URLs interrupted early (only on shortcut press or file EOF)
 - Doesn't duplicate archive file entries (skips in that case)
 - Although it does add IDs automatically, you can force manual add by pressing shortcut key (**"Ctrl+Y"** by default) if you wish so.

+__REQUIREMENTS__

+- mpv
+- yt-dlp
+- your own yt-dlp's archive_file.txt

 __INSTALLATION__
 ----------------